tkotani/PythonFortran/README.md

 ## NOTE
 1. compilar option -fpic - non-position-dependent code.
 2. Evvensubroutine foobar bind(C) is Global, even when you define foobar bind(C) in a module, it is global.
-3. Thanks.
-This sample is inspired by discussion with A.Togo and Nakano in NIMS.
-And I saw https://mnakao.net/data/2018/HPFPC.pdf.
-4. subroutines in module is global from python.
+3. subroutines in module is global from python.
 Thus we can call subroutine hello2, without specifing use foobar.

+## Thanks
+This code is inspired by discussion with Atsushi Togo and NAKANO Kosuke in NIMS.
+And I read https://mnakao.net/data/2018/HPFPC.pdf.